PJ-568/WeDot-docs/src/classes/class_editorsettings.md

 [`int`](class_int.md) **interface/editor/editor_screen** <div id="class_editorsettings_property_interface/editor/editor_screen"></div>

 The preferred monitor to display the editor.
+If **Auto**, the editor will remember the last screen it was displayed on across restarts.

 <!-- rst-class:: classref-item-separator -->